LOS ANGELES -- With Kawhi Leonard, Paul George and Lou Williams on the court, the Boston Celtics had to pick someone to leave unguarded.

-In overtime, George hit a 3-pointer after he missed his first attempt and Patrick Beverley got the offensive rebound, then George fed Beverley for a 3 of his own.
-George’s free throw on a technical foul against Boston coach Brad Stevens completed seven straight points and the Clippers led 104-99.
+In overtime, George hit a 3-pointer after he missed his first attempt and Beverley got the offensive rebound, then George fed Beverley for a 3 of his own.
+George’s free throw on a technical foul against Stevens completed a run of seven straight points, and the Clippers led 104-99.

 The Celtics pulled to 104-102 on Jayson Tatum’s basket after a wild sequence in which bodies crashed to the floor as both teams chased a loose ball before Boston got possession.

-Beverley hit a 3-pointer from the corner in front of the Clippers’ bench for 107-102 lead, igniting Los Angeles fans and quieting the large contingent of Celtics fans in the stands.
+Beverley hit a 3-pointer from the corner in front of the Clippers’ bench for 107-102 lead, revving up Los Angeles fans and quieting the large contingent of Celtics fans in the stands.

 Tatum’s basket left the Celtics down by three.
 Walker, who had 13 points, got free in the corner for the last shot but Leonard leaped to deflect it.

-Tatum led the Celtics with 30 points and Marcus Smart and Brad Wanamaker added 14 apiece.
+Tatum led the Celtics with 30 points and Brad Wanamaker added 14.

-Williams hit a go-ahead 3-pointer with 31 seconds remaining in regulation.
+Williams hit a go-ahead 3 with 31 seconds remaining in regulation.

 With the crowd on its feet shouting “Defense!
 Defense!”
 Williams stole the ball at the other end and got fouled, making both for a 97-94 lead.

 After a timeout, Tatum hit a 3-pointer with George falling down defending him to tie it 97-all with 13 seconds left.